Important Covid-19 Update

 Our main focus is to continue to provide a safe environment for our patients, doctors and staff.

-We are still offering standard consultations using Telehealth – either by phone call, or where necessary, video conferencing.
-If you are having a video conference, you will be sent a link which you can activate with your phone, IPad, Tablet or computer (if it has a camera and microphone).
+We are consulting using Telehealth – either by phone call, or video call.
+If you are having a video call, you will be sent a link which you can activate with your phone, IPad, Tablet or computer (if it has a camera and microphone).

 We recognise that not all General Practice Services can be done via Telehealth.
 Sometimes after the doctor has consulted with you by phone, you may then be asked to come in to the clinic at a later time to diagnose and manage your illness more appropriately.

 Face to face consultations

 Important changes to patients attending the clinic for face to face consultations.